JengRuWu/AskUsers_webApp/README.md

  - Enabled sign-in services with Google OAuth API and Passport.JS, and payment services with Stripe API.
  - Implemented email-sending and response-collecting processes with SendGrid API and Webhook.

-Please visit https://aqueous-everglades-30500.herokuapp.com/ to access the app.
+Please visit https://aqueous-everglades-30500.herokuapp.com/ to access the app!

 ## Demo